Read the full sediment source treatment plan by clicking (or tap and hold on mobile) here.

 Community support is an important factor in prioritizing road repair because repairing roads that have a high level of community support is more likely to be successful, which will engender support for future repair efforts.

-Once the Sediment Source Treatment Plan is complete, we will select two or more road groups to begin work on and obtain the permits needed to conduct road repair.
-With these permits, we will then seek an implementation grant that will allow us to repair the roads themselves.
+Ongoing focus group meetings comprised of Post Mountain residents and other key stakeholders is underway to help decide on two or more road groups to begin work on.
+Once the road groups have been decided on, we will obtain the the necessary permits to conduct road repair, and with these permits, we will then seek an implementation grant that will allow us to repair the roads themselves.